Introduction to ignition sources in the workplace

 Fire Safety Training

 Providing fire prevention and safety training to employees can help them identify potential sources of flames, sparks, and designated areas/sources of ignition.
+Proper process safety management will provide and maintain companywide actions to prevent process incidents from occurring.

 Proper Storage of Combustible Materials